 It’s an account meant to serve as a safe reservoir for your savings.
 You can make deposits and withdrawals from a savings account.
 The amount stored in a savings account also attracts interest.

-A current account is a type of bank account that has been designed to offer the service of a high volume of transactions to the account holder.
+A current account is a type of bank account designed to offer the service of a high volume of transactions to the account holder.
 This type of bank account is ideal for business purposes with frequent transactions into the account.
 Therefore, companies, sole proprietors, and partnership firms prefer current accounts for the smooth operation of their businesses.

-Like a savings account, a current account offers a wide array of critical banking services, such as the facility of demand drafts, cheques, and overdrafts.
+Current accounts also offer a wide array of critical banking services, such as the facility of demand drafts, cheques, and overdrafts.

-Minimum balance for savings and current accounts depend on the bank you choose for the same.
-This can range anywhere between Rs 1000 to Rs 1 Lakh or more.
-On the Fi.Money app though, you can open a zero-balance savings account in about 3 minutes.
+The minimum balance for savings and current accounts depends on the bank you choose for the same.
+For current accounts, it can be as low as ₹1000.
+However, some banks do offer zero-balance current accounts too.
+On the Fi Money app though, you can open a zero-balance Federal Bank savings account in about 3 minutes.